carolinepi/boardgame_Quoridor/README.md

 ###How to play
 - If you want to do step, please press 'q' and choose 1 option of possible steps by pawn
-- If you want to do step, please press 'p' and choose 1 option of possible fence moves
+- If you want to do step, please press 'e' and choose 1 option of possible fence moves
 - If somebody won, please, press `Esc` to close game or `Enter` to play another game.